exuperian/RedPitayaTutorials/Tutorials/PROJ_IOFeedthrough/README.md

 In the [sine wave tutorial](/Tutorials/PROJ_IOSignalGeneration) we generated outputs from the fast DACs on the front of the Pitaya.
 We'll now learn how to use the analog inputs.
 As an example, we'll make a simple feedthrough that takes in data through the ADC inputs, and passes them straight through to the DAC outputs.

 To interface with the analog ports, we'll use slightly modified versions of [Pavel Denim's ADC and DAC cores](https://github.com/pavel-demin/red-pitaya-notes/tree/master/cores).
 These are described by the Verilog files `axis_red_pitaya_adc.v `  which you can download from this folder `axis_red_pitaya_dac.v`.
-You can use them just fine as "black boxes", but we recommend eventually checking out the details of how they work, given [here for the DAC](/Tutorials/CORE_DAC_AXIS) and [here for the ADC](/Tutorials/CORE_ADC_AXIS).
+You can use them just fine as "black boxes", but we recommend eventually checking out the details of how they work, see [here for the DAC](/Tutorials/CORE_DAC_AXIS) and [here for the ADC](/Tutorials/CORE_ADC_AXIS).

 ## Block design